memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 1. Event counter wrapping: When enabled, an event is generated when DWT event counters overflow.
-This includes clock cycle counters, folded instruction  counters, sleep cycles counters, and more[^dwt].
+This includes clock cycle counters, folded instruction  counters, sleep cycle counters, and more[^dwt].
 2. Exception tracing: When enabled, an event is generated whenever an exception (i.e. Interrupt) occurs.
 3. PC sampling: When enabled, an event is generated at a regular interval